jadeli1720/netflix-clone/README.md

 ### :package: Current

 - [x] Sign in and log out of the application.
-- [x] Banner shows a trailer if available or a banner if it is not.
+- [x] Banner shows a trailer video if available or a an still image if it is not.
 - [x] Browse the rows of movies/tv shows that are organized by various genres.
 - [x] Custom button sliders for each row.
 - [x] Click on a particular movie to see that movies/tv shows details, including a movie trailer in a feature modal.